lllangWV/ParquetDB/README.md

 - **Scalable**: Designed to handle large datasets efficiently.
 - **Schema Evolution**: Supports adding new fields and updating schemas seamlessly.

+## Roadmap

+- Support foriegn keys use
+- Multiprocessing for reading and writing

 ## Why ParquetDB?

 ### The Challenge of Serialization and Deserialization